-Rhodococcus equi is the most serious cause of pneumonia in foals 1–5 mo old.
-It is not the most common cause of pneumonia in this age group; however, it has significant economic consequences due to mortality, prolonged treatment, surveillance programs for early detection, and relatively expensive prophylactic strategies.
+Rhodococcus equi is the most serious cause of pneumonia in foals 1–4 mo old.
+It is not the most common cause of pneumonia in this age group; however, it has significant economic consequences because of mortality, prolonged treatment, surveillance programs for early detection, and relatively expensive prophylactic strategies.
 Clinical disease is rare in horses >8 mo old.
 Compelling epidemiologic data indicate pulmonary infection probably originates within the first week of life.

 Etiology and Pathogenesis

 R equi is a gram-positive, facultative intracellular pathogen that is nearly ubiquitous in soil.
-Only certain types (vapA, vapB, vapC) are pathogenic.
-The incidence of clinical disease on a specific premises is not correlated to environmental bacterial load or magnitude of bacterial shedding by the dam.
-Development of clinical disease does appear related to immunocompetency of individual foals; foals that produce little to no detectable γ interferon (IFN-γ) are at risk of developing pneumonia.
 Inhalation of dust particles laden with virulent R equi is the major route of pneumonic infection.
+Development of clinical disease is related to immunocompetency of individual foals; foals that produce little to no detectable γ interferon (IFN-γ) are at risk of developing pneumonia.
 Manure from pneumonic foals is a major source of virulent bacteria contaminating the environment.
 Foals with pulmonary infections swallow sputum laden with R equi, which readily replicates in their intestinal tract.
 The pathogenicity of R equi is linked to its ability to survive intracellularly, which hinges on failure of phagosome-lysosomal fusion in infected macrophages and failure of functional respiratory burst upon phagocytosis of R equi.

 Clinical Findings and Lesions

-R equi infection is slowly progressive with acute to subacute clinical manifestations.
+R equi infection is slowly progressive, with acute to subacute clinical manifestations.
 Clinical signs of disease are difficult to detect until pulmonary infection reaches a critical mass, resulting in decompensation of the foal.
 Pulmonary lesions are relatively consistent and include subacute to chronic suppurative bronchopneumonia, pulmonary abscessation, and suppurative lymphadenitis.
 At the onset of clinical signs, most foals are lethargic, febrile, and tachypneic.
 Diarrhea is seen in one-third of foals with R equi pneumonia and may be caused by colonic microabscessation.
 Cough is a variable clinical sign; purulent nasal discharge is less common.
 Thoracic auscultation reveals crackles and wheezes with asymmetric/regional distribution.
 Pulmonary regions with marked consolidation lack breath sounds and exhibit dull resonance on thoracic percussion.
 In foals with subclinical infections, small to moderate-sized abscesses (<10 cm) may resolve spontaneously.

 Immune-mediated polysynovitis (eg, stifle and hock effusion) is often seen in affected foals at presentation.
 Intestinal and mesenteric abscesses are the most common extrapulmonary sites of infection.
 Foals with abdominal involvement often present with fever, depression, anorexia, weight loss, colic, and diarrhea.
 Intestinal lesions are characterized by multifocal, ulcerative enterocolitis and typhlitis involving Peyer's patches with granulomatous or suppurative inflammation of the mesenteric and/or colonic lymph nodes.
 The prognosis for foals with abdominal forms of R equi is less favorable than for those with pulmonary disease.
 Septic physitis and osteomyelitis are less common extrapulmonary sites of infection.
-Vertebral osteomyelitis may result in pathologic vertebral fracture and spinal cord compression, and is a devastating manifestation of R equi osteomyelitis.
-Panophthalmitis, guttural pouch empyema, sinusitis, pericarditis, nephritis, nonseptic uveitis and synovitis, and hepatic and renal abscessation with R equi have been reported.
+Vertebral osteomyelitis may result in pathologic vertebral fracture and spinal cord compression and is a devastating manifestation of R equi osteomyelitis.
+Panophthalmitis, guttural pouch empyema, sinusitis, pericarditis, nephritis, nonseptic uveitis, and hepatic and renal abscessation with R equi have been reported.

 Treatment and Prognosis

-The survival rate of R equi pneumonia is ~70–90% with appropriate therapy.
-The case fatality rate without therapy (or with inappropriate antimicrobial therapy) is ∼80%.
+The survival rate of R equi pneumonia is ~70%–90% with appropriate therapy.
+The case fatality rate without therapy (or with inappropriate antimicrobial therapy) is ~80%.
 Parameters for discontinuation of medical therapy include clinical signs, serum fibrinogen concentration, and radiographic resolution of pulmonary consolidation and abscessation.
-Life-threatening, antibiotic-induced enterocolitis, due to Clostridium difficile, has been observed in the dams of nursing foals treated with all 3 macrolide preparations.
+Life-threatening, antibiotic-induced enterocolitis, due to Clostridium difficile, has been seen in the dams of nursing foals treated with all macrolide preparations.

 There are several strategies to decrease the incidence of R equi pneumonia on endemic farms: early detection of clinical cases, enhanced passive immunity for neonatal foals, and enhanced nonspecific immunity for neonatal foals.
 Foals should be maintained in well-ventilated, dust-free areas, avoiding dirt paddocks and overcrowding.
 Pneumonic foals should be isolated and their manure composted.
-Herd surveillance programs for early detection of pneumonic foals on endemic farms include twice weekly physical examination and auscultation, and monthly CBC and fibrinogen concentration.
+Herd surveillance programs for early detection of pneumonic foals on endemic farms include twice weekly physical examination and auscultation and monthly CBC and fibrinogen concentration.
 Foals with a WBC count >14,000 cells/μL should be further evaluated via ultrasonographic examination for R equi.
 Administration of hyperimmune plasma might reduce the incidence and severity of R equi within the herd, but it is not completely effective in preventing disease.
 Hyperimmune plasma (1 L) is administered IV within the first week of life, followed by a second liter at ~25 days of age.
-Foals with low IFN-γ production in the first month of age appear more susceptible to development of clinical disease.
+Foals with low IFN-γ production in the first month of life appear more susceptible to development of clinical disease.
 Administration of a nonspecific immunostimulant may enhance IFN-γ production and protect this susceptible population.
-A unique strategy in development uses gallium maltolate as an iron mimic to disrupt replication of the iron-dependent R equi.
-Gallium (20 mg/kg) is administered to neonatal foals via nasogastric tube, which produces serum concentrations sufficient to suppress growth or kill intracellular R equi.
+Mass treatment of foals with subclinical infection has resulted in marcolide- and rifampin-resistant strains and should be avoided.